kchapple/employee-api/readme.md

 Welcome to the Clipboard Employees API, which is a Node.js server application written in Typescript.

 The API is programmed to the schema found in the schema/ directory.
-The schema was written on swaggerhub.com and exported as a yaml file.
+The schema was written on swaggerhub.com and in the swagger editor and exported as a yaml file.

 The schema serves three main purposes:
-1. Define the API and generate documentation (examples are in API Documentation)
+1. Define the API and generate documentation
 2. Generate Typescript interfaces for the request and responses (see src/Api.js)
-3. Validation requests and responses using express-openapi-validator
+3. Validation of requests and responses using express-openapi-validator

 ## Docker